 Criteria JORC Code explanation Commentary Comparison estimates were done using inverse distance estimation.
 Moisture Whether the tonnages are estimated on a dry basis or with natural moisture, and the method of determination of the moisture content.
 Tonnes are estimated on a dry basis.
 Cut-off parameters The basis of the adopted cut-off grade(s) or quality parameters applied.
 Geological logging is used to dimension the vein domains; stockwork domains have been generally modelled using a minimum of 2m contiguous downhole above 0.2g/t gold with a maximum of 6m included sub-grade.
 This cut off represents the lower limit of alteration and stockwork veining and is evident as an inflection of the cumulative histograms for the domain gold distributions.
 Mineral Resources have been reported at three cut-off grades reflecting Mitre's view on reasonable prospects for eventual economic extraction by either open pit or underground mining scenarios: Open pit: At 65g/t AgEq within an optimal pit shell generated using metal prices of US\$1,900/oz and US\$23/t for gold and silver respectively.
-Taitao Underground: At 165g/t AgEq below the optimal pit shell CBMC and LVMC undergrounds: At 200g/t AgEq based on mining cost of US\$90/t, Processing and selling cost of US\$30/t, G&amp;A of US\$15/t and mill recovery of 90% with metals prices of US\$23/oz for Silver and \$US\$1,900/oz Mining factors or assumptions Assumptions made regarding possible mining methods, minimum mining dimensions and internal (or, if applicable, external) mining dilution.
-It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential mining methods, but the assumptions made regarding mining methods and parameters when estimating Mineral Resources may not always be rigorous.
-Where this is the case, this should be reported with an explanation of the basis of the mining assumptions made.
-Taitao Economic evaluation of the Taitao Mineral Resource is at an early stage and mining parameters have not yet been confidently established.
+Taitao Underground: At 165g/t AgEq below the optimal pit shell CBMC and LVMC undergrounds: At 200g/t AgEq based on mining cost of US\$90/t, Processing and selling cost of US\$30/t, G&A of US\$15/t and mill recovery of 90% with metals prices of US\$23/oz for Silver and \$US\$1,900/oz or mining methods, minimum mining dimensions and internal (or, if applicable, external) mining dilution is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential minimethods, but the assumptions made regarding mining methods and parameters when estimating Minera Resources may not always be rigorous.
+Where this is the case, this should be reported with an dimensions and internal (or, if applicable, external) mining dilution.
+It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential mining methods, but the assumptions made regarding mining methods and parameters when estimating Mineral Taitao Economic evaluation of the Taitao Mineral Resource is at an early stage and mining parameters have not yet been confidently established.
 Reasonable prospects of eventual economic extraction by medium scale open pit methods were established using an optimization shell modelled in Whittle Mining software.
 A reporting cut-off of 65g/t AgEq was applied for reporting Mineral Resources within the optimized shell.
-Parameters used for the reporting shell are: Processing Rate: 0.5Mtpa; Selective Mining Unit (SMU): X=2.5m, Y=5.0M and Z=2.5m SMU includes dilution from re-blocking No additional mining dilution No additional mining loss Overall slope angle: 45° Mining cost, incl L&H D&B: US\$3/tonne for ore and waste Processing cost: US\$23/tonne ore
+Parameters used for the reporting shell are: Processing Rate: 0.5Mtpa; Selective Mining Unit (SMU): X=2.5m, Y=5.0M and Z=2.5m SMU includes dilution from re-blocking rigorous.
+Where this is the case, this should be reported with an explanation of the basis of the mining No additional mining dilution No additional mining loss Overall slope angle: 45° Mining cost, incl L&H D&B: US\$3/tonne for ore and waste Processing cost: US\$23/tonne ore